The mental load of motherhood

 As women, we commonly need to express ourselves and be heard, and motherhood can make this pretty hard.

-The kids scream super loud let’s face it, and often we’re cut off mid-sentence by “Mummy, mummy, mummmmmmmmmy!!!”
+Let’s face it: The kids scream super loud, and often, we’re cut off mid-sentence by “Mummy, mummy, mummmmmmmy!!!”

-So, try as hard as you can to engage yourself in an adult conversation at least once daily.
+So, try as hard as possible to engage yourself in an adult conversation at least once daily.

 It serves as extra support for you and takes your mind off the household responsibilities and shopping lists for a moment or two.

-This adult conversation helps bring you back to yourself and out of that fuzzy mom brain as quick as anything.
+This adult conversation helps bring you back to yourself and out of that fuzzy mom brain as quickly as anything.

 Mental load of parenting